1DGK/1dgk.github.io/misc.md

 title: Misc
 permalink: /misc/
 ---
-last updated 22 SEP 2024
+last updated 30 SEP 2024

 ### Media
 **Currently reading**:
 - Live from New York
 - Life and Death of the American Worker
-- Why Buddhism is True
+- The Hitchhiker's Guide to the Galaxy
+- In Search of Lost Time
+- V13

 **To-read** (max 10):
 - The Untouchables by Eliot Ness